gaultierq/gaultier.dev/source/2024-12-31-partial_index.html.markdown

 4. deploy
 5. Check the benefit - measure.

-The greater difficulty in our journey will lie in step 2.
+The more challenging difficulty lies in step 2: being able to work locally.
 Fixing a performance issue without measuring is a mistake: often, your intuition will be wrong, and you will optimise the wrong thing.

 So lets go !